 This is where IPv6 comes in.
 It does essentially the same thing as IPv4, except there are a whole lot more addresses available.
 A public IPv6 address looks like this:

 IPv6 addresses contain 128 bits each, and they use hexadecimal digits.
-That means instead of zero through 10 (base 10), they can use zero through 10 plus ‘a’ through ‘F’ (base 16).
+That means instead of zero through 10 (base 10), they can use zero through 10 plus ‘a’ through ‘f’ (base 16).
 This gives us a total range of 340 undecillion (3.4 x 10^28) possible combinations.

-So why don’t we just switch to IPv6 already?
+Why don’t we just use IPv6 now?

 The transition process has been slow.
 The bottleneck primarily lies with internet service providers, but also with data centers and end users.

-IP addresses are managed by five global registries–one for each continent/region–who hand out 16.8 million IPv4 addresses at a time.
+IP addresses are managed by five global registries–one for each continent/region–that hand out 16.8 million IPv4 addresses at a time.
 Between 2011 and 2015, all but one out of the five registries exhausted their top-level addresses.